RadSham/BulletinBoard/README.md

 # BulletinBoard
-Project based on Neco Desarollo course "Bulletin board on Kotlin with database onFirebase
+Project based on Neco Desarollo course "Bulletin board on Kotlin with database onFirebase"